 Aims to train students in systematically, critically, and analytically examining the political and economic interactions in the post-WWII international system.
-Provides students with an indepth knowledge of trade policies and rules guiding international economic transactions and the challenges facing the global community in the 21st century.
+Provides students with an in-depth knowledge of trade policies and rules guiding international economic transactions and the challenges facing the global community in the 21st century.
+4319 Non-Profit Organizations in American Society (3-3-0) Prerequisite: POLS 2303 and POLS 2304.

+Explores the vibrant and ever-growing role of the non-profit organization in American society.
+Includes a review of the current non-profit sector and its relationship with government, business and the economy.
+The importance of organization, management, evaluation, ethics and leadership in the non-profit sector will also be examined.
+4320 Political Theory: Ancient-Medieval (3-3-0) Prerequisite: POLS 2303, POLS 2304 and junior standing.
+Survey of political thinkers from the classical and medieval eras addressing conceptions of just war, leadership, political knowledge, the role of oratory, citizenship, regime types, law, and church-state relations.
 4390 Selected Topics in Political Science (3-3-0) Prerequisite: POLS 2303, POLS 2304 and junior standing.
 Selected topics in political science.
 Topics may vary from semester to semester, and the course may be repeated when the topics vary.
 Topics include comparative politics, American political thought, international relations, development of political ideas, Texas politics, campaign politics, and the U.S. Congress.
 Graduate Courses 6301 American Government and Politics (3-3-0) Prerequisite: Graduate standing.